Pulmonary Artery Pulsatility Index (PAPi)

 PAPi > 0.9

 – indicates that the RV is likely normal.
-Some literature uses PAPI>1.0.
+This number is what is considered to be the normal range.
+Some literature uses PAPi > 1.0.

 Limitations of the Pulmonary Artery Pulsatility Index (PAPi)

-Kapur et al. states that PAPi has not been studied in patients with pulmonary hypertension.
-Pulmonary hypertension may throw off the accuracy of the pulmonary artery pulsatility index because there has been remodeling of the right heart.
-To my knowledge, I have not encountered any data on using PAPi in the post-cardiac surgery population nor in chronic heart failure.
+Kapur et al. state that PAPi has not been studied in patients with pulmonary hypertension.
+Pulmonary hypertension may reduce the accuracy of the pulmonary artery pulsatility index because the right heart has been remodeled.
+To my knowledge, I have not encountered any data on using PAPi in the post-cardiac surgery population or chronic heart failure.

 What about s/p cardiac surgery and chronic decompensated right heart failure?

-At the moment, we do not have data as to whether the pulmonary artery pulsatility index works or not.
-It likely works, but the magic number one may not be the right number to determine if the RV is failing or not.
-LVAD patients, for example, had a happy right heart when the PAPi was 2 or higher.
-Some of us still use the number of one in practice in populations outside of the ones represented in clinical trials, but we have to be academically honest with ourselves that this is guesswork rather than proven in the data.
+We do not have data on whether the pulmonary artery pulsatility index works for patients after cardiac surgery and decompensated heart failure.
+It likely works, but the magic number one may need to be corrected to determine if the RV is failing.
+LVAD patients, for example, had a happy right heart when the PAPi was two or higher.
+Some of us still use the number of one in practice in populations outside of the ones represented in clinical trials.
+Still, we have to be academically honest with ourselves, saying that this is guesswork rather than proven in the data.

 How to Use PAPi in Practice

-In my practice, the majority of my patients who come to the cardiac ICU in cardiogenic shock come either after an acute myocardial infarction, or decompensated heart failure.
+In my practice, most patients who come to the cardiac ICU in cardiogenic shock come after an acute myocardial infarction or decompensated heart failure.
 Before they are admitted to the ICU, they pass through the hands of our ER colleagues.
-Usually, there is a baseline echocardiogram is ordered.
-I typically place a probe on the chest of the patient to take a quick look if the echo techs are busy.
-I am also usually having discussions with my cardiology colleagues as well.
+Usually, a baseline echocardiogram is ordered.
+I typically place a probe on the patient’s chest to take a quick look if the echo techs are busy.
+I also usually have discussions with my cardiology colleagues as well.
 Depending on their hemodynamics and physical exam, I choose my monitoring device.

-If their cardiogenic shock looks to be an isolated left heart issue, I will try using the pulse-contour analysis technology I have available to me at my shop.
-Sometimes the one that goes on the finger provides numbers that are sufficiently reliable.
-Let’s be honest, cardiogenic shock patients have cold fingers which affect the reliability of this device.
+If their cardiogenic shock looks to be an isolated left heart issue, I will try using the pulse-contour analysis technology available at my shop.
+Sometimes, the one that goes on the finger provides sufficiently reliable numbers.
+Let’s be honest; cardiogenic shock patients have cold fingers, which affects the reliability of this device.
 An arterial line will be placed for more reliable numbers.
-If there are right heart issues, then a swan is in the cards for the patient.
+A swan is in the patient’s cards if there are right heart issues.
 Consent needs to be obtained as floating a swan is not without risks.
-Once the swan is floated, I calculate a PAPi as well as a CPO.
-If the PAPi is suboptimal and there is no immediately reversible issue that could be resolved with a stent, then it is time to consider mechanical circulatory support such as the ProtekDuo.
+Once the swan is floated, I calculate a PAPi and a CPO.
+Suppose the PAPi is suboptimal and no immediately reversible issue could be resolved with a stent.
+In that case, it is time to consider mechanical circulatory support such as the ProtekDuo.

 Citations